Kanazawa Station

 Hakuichi gold leaf souvenir shop

 A little further down the street from Kintsuba Nakataya is Hakuichi, a souvenir shop specializing in gold leaf products.
-This shop has become quite well known recently for selling ice cream coated in edible gold leaf.
+The Higashiyama Store is well known for selling ice cream coated in edible gold leaf.
 The gold leaf itself doesn’t have much taste, but it does look impressive and the ice cream is delicious.
-The shop is open from 9.00 – 18.00 and a gold leaf ice cream costs 891 yen including tax.
-Here is a map of the location.
+The shop is open from 9.00 – 18.00, and gold-leaf soft ice cream is served until 17.00.
+The gold-leaf soft cream is listed at 1,189 yen, with discount-ticket offers sometimes available.
+Here is the official Hakuichi Higashiyama Store page.

 A taste of luxury with gold leaf ice cream